 A beautiful pond at Lotusland.

-Several Montecito estates are open to the public.
-If you're interested in rare plants, take the Lotusland tour.
 This tour does not include inside the home.
 I was a little disappointed by that, but the gardens are magnificent.

 Another Montecito estate which is open to the public is Casa del Herrero, essentially unchanged since 1925.
 Many local residents still haven't discovered this local treasure.